EmSixTeen/syncfiles/readme.md

 # Syncfiles - Easy rsync
+Easily rsync WordPress theme files up and down from your local machine to your remote server, using a function named `syncfiles`.

-## Features:
+## Features
-- Loads a syncfiles.zsh file from the current folder, which sets some variables that are specific for that site, eg:
+- Loads a `syncfiles.zsh` file from the current folder, which sets some variables that are specific for that site, eg:
     - user (cPanel username)
     - host (domain name)